 How do Swimmers Control their Front Crawl Swimming Velocity?

-Hideki Takagi, Faculty of Health and Sport Sciences, University of Tsukuba, Japan
+Hideki Takagi, University of Tsukuba, Japan

 Changes in Muscle Morphology, Neuromuscular Capacity and Tendon Function with Training: Implications for Athletic Performance, Patient Rehabilitation and Aging Individuals